 - An always great dinner and camaraderie!!!

-When do we meet for our dinner and speaker?
+When does the Whiff meet for a dinner with a speaker?

-The Whiff of Grape meets at The Badminton & Racquet Club, the last Tuesday of the months September to November, and January to April at 6:30 pm for cocktails, with a 7:15 pm call for dinner.
-In early June, we hold the “June Bash” which is also a “Ladies Night”, at another fine private Toronto club such as the R.C.Y.C. or The Toronto Hunt Club.
+The Whiff of Grape meets the last Tuesday of the months of September to November, and January to April at 6:15pm for cocktails, with a 7:00pm call for dinner.
+In early June, we hold the “June Bash” for all members and their guests, at another fine private Toronto club such as the R.C.Y.C.
+Island Clubhouse or The Toronto Hunt Club.